gregnz/stocks/NTNX.md

 The fact they're spending a lot more than they're making is also an issue obviously, but my consideration is that once you're in with Nutanix it would be very difficult to switch, so the land-and-expand model makes a lot of sense.

-The downside is that sales cycles are likely to be a bi
+Nutanix is definitely a B2(large)B company.

 I think the next quarter report will be the critical one.
 If growth rates continue and it looks like they're going to beat their estimates

 ## Updates
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM1ODA1ODU3LC0xMzE5NzUwNzcwLDczMj
+eyJoaXN0b3J5IjpbMTI5MzQ4MDA1LC0xMzE5NzUwNzcwLDczMj
 UyNDkxMSwtMTMzMTYzMTk2NF19
 -->